una-ai-mlops-agency/monitoring-and-alerting-with-prometheus/README.md

 docker-compose up
 ```

-That's it, it deploys the entire Grafana and Prometheus stack.
+It deploys the entire Grafana and Prometheus stack.
 By default you have cAdvisor and node-exporter.

 Prometheus is now accessible via http://0.0.0.0:9090